-• How do you see yourself (as either an Indigenous visitor or a new person to Turtle Island) building relationship with
+- How do you see yourself (as either an Indigenous visitor or a new person to Turtle Island) building relationship with the first peoples of these lands? - Can you think of other traditional governance structures from around the world?

 Indigenous laws come from many sources including: ceremony, song, stories and teachings, language, art and the land itself.
-Aboriginal law, by contrast. is the Canadian law as it relates to Aboriginal peoples.
+Aboriginal law, by contrast, is the Canadian law as it relates to Aboriginal peoples.